Everything You Ever Wanted to Know About Sets… But Were Afraid to Ask

 Some infusion sets have a matching housing assembly which automatically inserts the infusion set – just load the spring and press a button, and the serter will do the rest.
 Other infusion sets are inserted manually.
 Which type is best depends largely on preference.

-Some people prefer not to see the introducer needle/metal cannula.
+Serters may make for a more comfortable insertion, as the needle goes in and out of the skin very quickly, at the ideal depth.
+Serters are also a plus if you/your child prefers not to see the introducer needle/metal cannula.
 If it is a deal-breaker for you to have automatic insertion for this reason, you may want to narrow your research to those sets which have this option (either as a pre-constructed, disposable inserter, or as a re-usable inserter into which you load each disposable infusion set).
-Infusion sets that come with a disposable inserter standardizes and simplifies insertion, so may be a good choice for when your child is learning to insert their own infusion sets as you hand over diabetes care tasks.
+Infusion sets that come with a serter may be a good choice for when your child is learning to insert their own infusion sets as you hand over diabetes care tasks.

-- The majority of infusion sets have a type of universal connector called a “Luer”, or Luer-lock.
-If your pump uses this type of connection, you will have the greatest breadth and depth of options of infusion sets to choose from.
-The current model of Medtronic insulin pump available in Canada uses a proprietary infusion set connector that was specifically designed to work with Medtronic’s pump reservoir.
-If your child’s pump uses this type of connector, your choices of infusions sets are limited to those manufactured by Medtronic.
+Many insulin pumps are now using proprietary infusion set connectors specifically designed to work with (and only with) their own pump reservoir.
+Medtronic Minimed pumps as well as the Tandem t:slim have proprietary connectors, which means the pumpers choices of infusions sets are limited to those offered by their pump company.
 This is not typically a problem, as they offer a wide-range of infusion sets with a choice on the above features.
 However, it could become problematic if you need to explore alternate manufacturers because of an allergy, for example.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.